jacoblontoc/timelee/README.md

-# Timely (iOS & Android App)
+# Timely

 > A collaborative planner that turns your handwritten schedules into smart, digital events.

-**Timely** is a cross-platform app (iOS, Android, and Web) that bridges the gap between the freedom of a paper journal and the power of a digital calendar.
+**Timely** is a cross-platform app that bridges the gap between the freedom of a paper journal and the power of a digital calendar.
 It's designed for those who think best with a pen in hand and need a simpler, more intuitive way to organize life, track wellness, and stay focused.

 ## What is this?